greg-jones-code/disaster-response-pipeline/README.md

 Data:

-- 'process_data.py' - ETL script to read the disaster datasets, clean the data and generate and store it in an SQLite database.
+- `process_data.py` - ETL script to read the disaster datasets, clean the data and generate and store it in an SQLite database.
 This script will output a SQLite database file.

-- 'disaster_messages.csv' - csv file containing text and medium information for messages sent during disaster events.
+- `disaster_messages.csv` - csv file containing text and medium information for messages sent during disaster events.

-- 'disaster_categories.csv' - csv file containing categorisation data for messages sent during disaster events.
+- `disaster_categories.csv` - csv file containing categorisation data for messages sent during disaster events.

 Models:

-- 'train_classifier.py' - machine learning pipeline script that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the cleaned message data from process_data.py to predict classifications for 36 different categories (multi-output classification).
+- `train_classifier.py` - machine learning pipeline script that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the cleaned message data from process_data.py to predict classifications for 36 different categories (multi-output classification).
 This file also exports the trained model as a pickle file.

 App:

-- 'run.py' - script to build the back-end of the web app using the Flask framework.
+- `run.py` - script to build the back-end of the web app using the Flask framework.

-- 'master.html' - html file containing the front-end layout for the web app.
+- `master.html` - html file containing the front-end layout for the web app.

-- 'go.html' - html file containing the front-end layout for the search bar within the web app.
+- `go.html` - html file containing the front-end layout for the search bar within the web app.

 ## Running Pipeline<a name="running"></a>